-- 11.1 It was agreed by the Executive Committee in September 2014 that negotiations with the owners of the adjoining car sales, tyre sales garage and the public house commence (subject to funding) and to pay compensation as if a Compulsory Purchase Order (CPO) was in place.
-It was also agreed that initial steps to prepare a CPO be made.
-The Report taken to the Executive Committee in September 2014 indicated that the public house would remain in situ.
-This has been superseded by the revised planning application by PEARL (Brierfield Mill) which shows the public house being demolished. - 11.2 The Council has been actively pursuing the acquisition of outstanding interests within the site.
-Negotiations are progressing with the owners but some outstanding interests may prove difficult to acquire and will impede development if not acquired within realistic timescales.
+- 11.1 It was agreed by the Executive Committee in September 2014 that negotiations with the leasehold owners commence (subject to funding) and to pay compensation as if a Compulsory Purchase Order (CPO) was in place.
+It was also agreed that initial steps to prepare a CPO be made. - 11.2 The Council has been actively pursuing the acquisition of outstanding interests within the site.
+Negotiations have been pursued with the owners of these outstanding interests and some may prove difficult to acquire and will impede development if not acquired within realistic timescales.
 The owners who are affected are being offered compensation at open market value under the statutory code for their interest in land, and being offered compensation, as if a CPO is in place, which includes legal and disturbance payments.
-Negotiations will continue with the owners throughout the process to acquire outstanding interests by agreement. - 11.3 In the event of a failure to acquire the Order Land, the Brierfield Mills Masterplan would be compromised to the extent that full implementation of the revised Masterplan and the planning application Ref No 13/15/0603P, if approved by this Committee, would not be possible.
+Negotiations will continue with the owners throughout the process to acquire outstanding interests by agreement. - 11.3 In the event of a failure to acquire the Order Land, the Brierfield Mills Masterplan would be compromised to the extent that full implementation of the Masterplan and the planning application ref no. xxxxxx, if approved, would not be possible.